de4db1ff/nyaPass/README.md

 # What is this for?
 A Password Manager, without the need to sync or store password states, and without requiring a internet connection.

+And, perhaps the most importantly, without a master key.

 Unique Application Passwords are derived from your Passkey locally, in a consistent and reproducible manner.

 Your Passkey now becomes a unique set of passwords just for you and for every single website on earth, as long as they have a password input box.